Vintage Christmas Decorations For An Old-Fashioned Holiday

 But even with all of these choices on the market today, Christmas decorations have never been as beautiful as they were in years past.
 That’s why there is such a huge market for vintage Christmas decorations.

 Around the early 1800s, popcorn was introduced as an interesting garland.
 Ornaments were sometimes rolled out and baked like cookies, with the intention that they would last for one season.
-When the holiday was over, the animals and birds feasted on the goodies on the tree.
+When the holiday was over, the animals and birds feasted on the goodies on the tree, as before.

 But then the Victorian era came around.
 And just as with anything else, that era saw a transformation to something much more elaborate.
 This is when ornaments of every kind burst onto the scene: colored garlands, ornaments made of metal, glass, or carefully crafted wood.

-Even those who couldn’t afford such ornaments got in on the more elaborate Christmas by making their own, using wire, pressed tin, cardboard and construction paper.
+Even those who couldn’t afford such ornaments got in on the more elaborate Christmas by making their own.
+They used wire, pressed tin, cardboard and construction paper.

 Then other things began making their way onto and around the tree.
 Lionel train sets chugged their slow way around tiny villages.
 Nativity scenes became more elaborate, some with lights and sound.